adrienmilis/minishell_parsing/README.md

 ## Method (so far)

-1) First split
-- Check if main command can be split on semicolons(first check quotes are closed, then check semi-colons)
+1) Check quotes are matched, then check semi-colons
-- Split the command on the right semi-colons
+2) Start parsing.
+In the while, 2 functions :
+- One to use if we're in quotes
+- One to use if we're out of quotes
-- Add to the main linked list
+3) Return the parsed list

-2) Second split
-- Check that sub_command can be split on pipes (check pipes are valid)
+Soit envoyer le i en parametre et le mettre static, soit avoir la structure en static et set les valeurs a 0 (sauf le i) avant de renvoyer la linked list

 - Split on sub linked list
-3) Go through each sub_command and check if valid (check redirections)
-4) Add all elements to tab and expand env variables

-SPLIT :
-- When splitting, don't add spaces before or after a cmd